-The vision for River Islands Lakeside East District (Stage 2A) is to create a formal urban community that has emerged within the context of a natural riparian and agricultural corridor of the delta.
+The vision for River Islands Old River District (Phase 2) is to create a formal urban community that has emerged within the context of a natural riparian and agricultural corridor of the delta.
 River Islands will celebrate the valley's historic riparian ties to its communities.
-Lakeside East District will promote development of strong pedestrian pathways that connect usable spaces and encourage pedestrian interaction.
-Lakeside East District will also expand into a showcase bioretention swale project utilizing low-impact stormwater management best practices.
+The Old River District will promote development of strong pedestrian pathways that connect usable spaces and encourage pedestrian interaction.
+The Old River District will also expand into a showcase river trail with river overlook vistas, pedestrian trails, and bridges that will connect the community directly to the beauty of this regional asset.

 Landscape character will intermingle the site's primary influences of rich agricultural farms and numerous serpentine San Joaquin waterways and habitat.
 This community will develop through a hierarchy of perimeter river access ways, paseos, and other pedestrian trails at and near lake systems.
-These areas will create a patchwork of distinct neighborhoods, all of which reflect the character of the central valley.
+These areas will create a patchwork of distinct neighborhoods, all of which reflect the character of the Central Valley.